oarepo/invenio-api-vuex/README.md

 ### Collections module <a name="collections-module"></a>

-Use this store only if ``invenio-oarepo-ui`` is installed on the backend.
+Use this store module only if ``invenio-oarepo-ui`` is installed on the backend.
-This store returns a list of contained data models/collections together with extra information about the collections, such as:
+This module returns a list of contained data models/collections together with extra information about the collections, such as:
 * name
 * description